Three Overlooked But Clutch Ways to Build Power and Influence

 Reason: "Amazing storyteller who pushes for people to question and doubt the conventions around them."

 Many artists were selected for the simple fact that they have something to say that can shift society around them for the better.
 There’s power in taking a stand for something.
 It might not bring millions of dollars or instant fame, but can be a source of influence and invaluable purpose.
+People remember and follow individuals that have a strong point of view, especially if that view is to fight for the betterment of society.

 2. They are unabashedly proud of where they come from